telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 - **PowerShell**&mdash;Available only on Windows.
 Specifies the PowerShell built on .NET Core or the new .NET.
 - **Terminal application**&mdash;Available on macOS and Linux.
 This option will use the default shell environment, for example, **bash**, **zsh**, or **sh**.

-The Fiddler's terminal instance automatically proxies all requests made by **curl** or **Node.js** libraries (like **https**, **request**, **axios**, etc.) and all applications, which respect the `http_proxy` and `https_proxy` environment variables.
+The Fiddler's terminal instance automatically proxies all HTTPS requests made by **curl** or **Node.js** libraries (like **https**, **request**, **axios**, etc.) and all applications which respect the `http_proxy` and `https_proxy` environment variables.
 Node.js and curl are configured to trust the Fiddler CA.

 ## Terminal Traffic Specifics

-While using the terminal capturing mode, you must consider the technical specific listed below.
+While using the terminal capturing mode, you must consider the technical specifics listed below.

 ### Localhost Traffic through the Fiddler's Terminal

 Some frameworks, like the .NET Framework, are hardcoded not to send requests for localhost through any proxies, and as a proxy, Fiddler will not receive such traffic.

-Because Windows PowerShell uses the .NET Framework (not to be confused with PowerShell which uses .NET Core), the localhost traffic won't be sent through the proxy.
+Because Windows PowerShell uses the .NET Framework (not to be confused with PowerShell, which uses .NET Core), the localhost traffic won't be sent through the proxy.
 You can workaround the issue by [using the Fiddler's aliases]({%slug how-to-capture-localhost-traffic%}) or adding a dot to the end of the localhost address (for example, `localhost.:8080`).

 ### NET Traffic through a Terminal